Home > Resources

 See pricing

 Homes with plenty of room may consider both, but most walk-in bathtubs can function as showers.
-Roll-in showers are available for use with shower chairs.
-Conversion ramps for existing showers are also available.
+Roll-in showers can be used with shower chairs, and conversion ramps for existing showers are also available.

 Many circumstances can lead to the need for a walk-in tub.
-Probably it would be useful to first mention that many walk-in tubs are wheelchair accessible, either being designed for easy slide-in or use with Hoyer lifts, or may even come with built-in lifts or other power assist mechanisms.
+First, it would probably be useful to mention that many walk-in tubs are wheelchair accessible, either designed for easy slide-in or use with Hoyer lifts or may even come with built-in lifts or other power assist mechanisms.

 Walk-in tubs are not just for people with serious disabilities.
-Many people of all ages are uncomfortable getting into standard tubs or spas.
-Just being afraid of climbing into a tub is a valid reason for getting a walk-in tub.
+Many people of all ages are uncomfortable getting into standard tubs or spas, and being afraid of climbing into a tub is a valid reason for getting a walk-in tub.

 You may have balance problems or just be prone to slipping or falling.
 Perhaps you have flexibility limitations that make stepping over a tub wall difficult.

-Most walk-in tubs are equipped with massage jets of some type.
-These will be either air or water jets, or possibly a combination.
-Anyone wanting or needing this type of therapy (or luxury) should consider a walk-in type of tub.
+Most walk-in tubs are equipped with massage jets, which can be air, water, or a combination.
+Anyone wanting or needing this type of therapy (or luxury) should consider a walk-in tub.

-Air jets provide a gentle massage and are particularly good for relieving stress and are suitable for people with sensitive skin or conditions which may result in pain from the more aggressive water jets.
+Air jets provide a gentle massage and are particularly good for relieving stress.
+They are suitable for people with sensitive skin or conditions that may result in pain from the more aggressive water jets.
 It should also be noted that water jet systems may require more maintenance since the recirculating system can become clogged by mineral deposits and may also be prone to bacterial contamination.

 Some walk-in tubs are available in sizes suitable for small spaces and may be no more expensive than standard tubs with these spa-like features.
 Having a walk-in tub may allow people in declining health to enjoy many extra years of being able to live in their own homes instead of having to move to an assisted living facility.
 Conditions such as arthritis, fibromyalgia, circulatory conditions, or various injuries can benefit from the therapeutic benefits of these types of tubs.